 Yearning to bring new discoveries

 Once you step inside hazeru coffee, a neatly arranged row of sample coffees catches your eye.
-Hazeru coffee offers 7 to 8 varieties of coffee beans on any given day for tasting and sale to meet a diverse range of customer needs.
+Hazeru coffee offers seven to eight varieties of coffee beans on any given day for tasting and sale to meet a diverse range of customer needs.

-“I make sure to put a broad selection of tasting samples on offer at all times,” says Kubota.
+“I make sure to offer a broad selection of tasting samples at all times,” says Kubota.
 “People often associate coffee with being bitter, heavy and dark.
-Many people say the sourness particularly puts them off.”
+Many people say the acidity particularly puts them off.

 When Kubota opened his first shop, Japan was experiencing the so-called third wave of coffee just as was the rest of the world.
 The global movement spawned new types of coffee and brewing equipment.
 Kubota says he already had a strong desire back then to make his shop a place where customers could meet fresh discoveries and find new appeals.